top of page

 Laura Hutt

-MSc by Research: microplastics ingested by Manx shearwaters on Skomer Island
+MSc by Research: microplastic ingestion in Manx shearwaters

 Matt Wood Lab